March 16, 2020

 Staying Inside with your Little One – Our Survival Guide

-So Mama, maybe you have decided to isolate, or you are forced to isolate, or you have just decided to give the wide world a little space.
+So Mama, you have to isolate for a lockdown, or it's raining outside, or you have just decided to give the wide world a little space.
 Here are some ideas for what you can do with your little ones to get through.
-First though, before we get to the fun and games, make sure you have family and friends drop off critical supplies and no we are not talking toilet paper, we are talking coffee and wine!
+First though, before we get to the fun and games, make sure you get critical supplies and no we are not talking toilet paper, we are talking coffee, wine and chocolate.

 If you are a Mama of a newborn baby use this time to rest as much as you can.
 Tell all visitors to stay well away for the time being.
 If family and friends want to help ask them to leave food at your doorstep.

 Get a subscription to Netflix, put on your trackies and recovery pants and rest, rest and rest some more.
 Use this time to get to know your baby.
 Be sure to remember to have extra good hygiene and wash your hands regularly.
 Try and remain extra highdrated.

 Spend some time looking after yourself.
 Paint your toes, make cups of tea and if you’ve got one in the cupboard you’ve been waiting to use, put on that face mask.